On this page:

 - Working with health department officials to distribute information about COVID-19, how it is transmitted and the importance of physical distancing, handwashing, vacciantion and other measures to prevent illness.
 Consider using media resources available to the plant, such as closed circuit TV in breakrooms and/or posted written materials in locker rooms or other common areas, to emphasize the importance of this information.

 Provide ongoing training to all management, supervisors and workers.
 All training should be easy to understand and provided in languages that are understood by the worker.
 Training may need to be verbal.
-Options include pre-shift briefings or refresher training in settings where social distance can be maintained.
+Options include pre-shift briefings or refresher training in settings where physical distance can be maintained.
 Training topics should include symptoms of COVID-19, how it spreads, risks for workplace exposures, and how workers can protect themselves both at work and in the community.

 Increased cleaning and disinfection are important to decrease the amount of virus in the environment.
 Refer to List N on the EPA website for EPA-registered disinfectants that have qualified under EPA’s emerging viral pathogens program for use against SARS-CoV-2.